 Latitude: 71.769500 * Longitude: 129.454660

-MKh-161 * Latitude: 71.769500 * Longitude: 129.454660 * Location: Mamontovy Khayata, Bykovsky Peninsula, Siberia * Device: Outcrop (OUTCROP) * Comment: Laptev sea coast; coastal and thermokarst erosion has created up to 40 m high coastal cliffs, trending NNW-SSE, and extending intermittently for about 2 km.
+MKh-161 * Latitude: 71.769500 * Longitude: 129.454660 * Location: Mamontovy Khayata, Bykovsky Peninsula, Siberia * Device: Outcrop sample (OUTCROP) * Comment: Laptev sea coast; coastal and thermokarst erosion has created up to 40 m high coastal cliffs, trending NNW-SSE, and extending intermittently for about 2 km.